-Taxis and minicabs are not considered to be public service vehicles and so are subject to bans.
+Note that taxis and minicabs are not considered to be public service vehicles and so are subject to bans.

 Important positive messages:

 Customers can still wash their cars (including lights and windows) by hand using water from a bucket.

 Customers can use commercial carwashes, for example at garages.